Our Story and You

 Shauqie: In February 2013, I started MySwim doing personal coachings and from there, I realised that each individual requires a specific approach.
 I furthered my research and came across one book that caught my attention; ‘The Complete Coaching System by Swim Smooth’.
 They put into words and a system what I was observing on a day to day basis.
 I was fascinated at how they can identify the personalities of different swimmers and develop a specific plan for each individual.

 So, in 2015, I opened my horizon by getting hands-on training in Britain.
 I flew to London and joined the Swim Smooth Coach Education Course.
 I was truly amazed with their depth of knowledge, their coaching delivery, as well as, their use of video analysis.
+That experience introduced me to a higher level of triathlon swim coaching.

 Later in 2016, I was invited to Perth for an extensive training to be a Swim Smooth Certified Coach and run the programme in Malaysia.